 \end{lemma} The proof will be given in the Appendix.

-\section{Eigenvalue approximation and the case $p=2$}
+\subsection{Eigenvalue approximation and the case $p=2$}

 Let us first recall the classical estimates for the eigenvalues of the Laplacian, \cite{MR1115240}.
-We focus on the simplest case since our aim is to present those tools that will be useful to handle the Sobolev constant for $p=2$.
+We focus on the simplest case since we aim to present those tools that will be useful to handle the Sobolev constant for $p=2$.
 We refer to \cite{MR1115240} for other extensions.

 We adopt the notations in \cite[Section 8, p.~697]{MR1115240}.
 Let $V$ a real Hilbert space and $a(\cdot, \cdot)$ be a symmetric, continuous and coercive bilinear form on $V$.
 Let $H$ be another Hilbert space such that $V\subset H$, with compact embedding, $b$ a continuous symmetric bilinear form on $H$, satisfying $b(u,u)>0$, for all $u\in V$, $u\neq 0$.
 Let $V_h\subset V$ be a family of finite-dimensional spaces of $V$.